 - Teams are encouraged to set up their own discords for each match with both program’s spectators to ensure all streaming rules are being followed.

 Players are not permitted to stream to their personal Twitch accounts.
 This is to protect the branding of the institutions and the NJCAAE.
 Players are permitted to stream their perspective to the institution’s Twitch, but will do so at their own risk to computer/gameplay performance and ghosting.

-If a Team is unable to field the required number of players by the final match start time, the team will be required to start the match “player down” or forfeit.
+Each Team must be present in the match lobby within fifteen (15) minutes of the scheduled match time.
+If a Team is not ready to play by the final match start time, the Team will be required to start the match regardless or forfeit.